 In Oregon, parents can give others the right to take care of their children for up to six months.
+This includes grandparents.
 Granting temporary power of attorney doesn’t forfeit the parent’s rights, but it allows a short-term caretaker to make the necessary decisions to preserve the child’s well being.

 Granting temporary power of attorney doesn’t necessarily require court involvement.
 However, you must understand the implications of giving decision-making power to another person.

 The choices that individual makes carry consequences, financial and otherwise.
 Consult a professional to ensure the document grants appropriate power.
 Make sure the document addresses the specific, unique circumstances of your situation.